 Answer Example #10: Keep it general

 Last but not least, you can always opt for the general approach, which can give an advantage depending on the position you’re applying for.
 Here’s one way you can put this to words:

 “I believe I’m the right fit for the job because I possess all the skills and qualifications you require.
-Thanks to my solid background and work in previous projects, I’m confident, but I have certain analytical and people skills that’ll prove to be beneficial in tackling any task you’ll throw at me.
+Thanks to my solid background and work in previous projects, I’m confident, but I have certain analytical and people skills that’ll prove beneficial in tackling any task you throw at me.
 I’m a strong team player and a self-motivated one-person unit, and I’m a fast learner and always eager to improve.”